Rishang/heygpt/README.md

 ```

 - `heygpt` will ask you to choose a prompt from a list of available templates.
-- After that it will ask you to enter your query/task and will provide you with the result based on type of prompt you selected.
+- After that, it will ask you to enter your query/task and will provide you with the result based on type of prompt you selected.

 - If you want to see output from palm instead of openai gpt, you can pass `--palm` flag to `ask` command.